Throwing Muses – The Real Ramona: #984 of best 1,000 albums ever!

 Pop culture stuff that’s somehow related to Throwing Muses’ The Real Ramona

-As an insane Frank Black fan, the “Ramona” in The Real Ramona immediately takes me to Black’s “I Heard Ramona Sing,” off his fantastic self-titled album.
+As an insane Frank Black fan, the “Ramona” in The Real Ramona immediately takes me to Black’s “I Heard Ramona Sing,” off his fantastic self-titled album (#38 of best 1,000 albums ever).

-When I saw Scott Pilgrim vs. the World for the first time – which has already come up on this list by way of Plumtree, go figure!) – it was already gearing way up toward being one of my favorite movies, when “I Heard Ramona Sing” kicked in with relation to lead character Scott’s crush-y obsession with Ramona Flowers.
-Let’s just say my feelings for the movie were on a whole other level at that point, dude.
+When I saw Scott Pilgrim vs. the World for the first time – which has already come up on this list by way of Plumtree, go figure! – it was already gearing way up toward being one of my favorite movies, when “I Heard Ramona Sing” kicked in with relation to lead character Scott’s crush-y obsession with Ramona Flowers.
+Let’s just say my feelings for the movie were on a whole other level, dude.

-Later on in the movie, Scott, played by Michael Cera, strums a little (unfinished) song for Ramona, played by Mary Elizabeth Winstead, called, wait for it… “Ramona.”
+Later on in the movie, Scott, played by Michael Cera, strums a little (unfinished) song for Ramona, played by Mary Elizabeth Winstead, called… “Ramona.”

-“Ramona” the song was written by Beck (who, spoiler, you’ll also be hearing a lot about on this here best 1,000 albums ever project), and there’s a great full length (finished) version of the song on the soundtrack, and which also plays during the film’s closing credits.
+“Ramona” the song was written by Beck (who, spoiler, you’ll also be hearing a lot about on this list), and there’s a great full length (finished) version of the song on the soundtrack, and which also plays during the film’s closing credits.

-Completely different topic: Lollapalooza, created by Jane’s Addiction’s Perry Farell, debuted in Chicago in 1991, the very year that The Real Ramona was released.
+Completely different topic: Lollapalooza, created by Jane’s Addiction’s Perry Farrell, debuted in Chicago in 1991, the very year that The Real Ramona was released.

 Some stats & info about Throwing Muses – The Real Ramona